 As a developer, there are few things more irritating than troubleshooting a compromised website, only to log into WordPress and see that things are several versions out-of-date.
 It’s akin to leaving the front door of your house wide open, 24/7.
 You shouldn’t be too surprised when someone comes in and takes your fancy new TV.

-Regardless of how updates are implemented, it’s vital that they’re taken care of.
+Regardless of how updates are implemented, they must be taken care of.
 While it won’t guarantee security, it’s much better than the alternative.

 Two-Factor Authentication Can Make a Big Difference